inception-project/inception/inception/inception-api-annotation-experimental/src/main/README.md

 in the 'application.yml' file in
     -       inception-app-webapp/src/main/resources/application.yml
 6. Create a 'WordAlignmentEditorReference' in the '/resources' folder.
 The referenced JavaScript file path must point to your JavaScript file.
-It is recommended to update your package structure with a '/js' package structure as shown in the following PICTURE
+It is recommended to update your package structure with a '/js' package structure
 7. Create your 'WordAlignmentEditor' class which must extend 'AnnotationEditorBase'
 8. Add to the 'renderHead()' method in your 'WordAlignmentEditor' the following lines
     -      aResponse.render(forReference(WordAlignmentEditorReference.get()));